boholder/puntgun/docs/plan-configuration.md

 but you can also use [other supported formats](https://www.dynaconf.com/settings_files/#supported-formats) like .toml, .ini, .json.
 In this page we'll use yaml format.

-One plan configuration file can only contain one pipeline.
 A complete plan configuration contains at most three types of rules, they construct a processing pipeline: